Personal History: My Story

 1974 - I began my education at J.I.
 Barron Elementary School.
 On my first day of kindergarten, during lunch, I offered Todd Everett my chocolate milk in exchange for his friendship.
 He refused my tasty chocolate milk–and my friendship.

 1975 - I kissed a girl for the first time in the back corner of the school playground.
 Stacey Jowers ran away–crying.
-I still feel bad about it.
+I still feel terrible about it.

 1976 - Second grade was when I was first identified as a problem student.
 I blame my teacher, Mrs. Franklin.
 I talked too much.
 My verbal diarrhea was a recurring issue throughout elementary school.